 SYD08 is proposed to comprise 64 Direct Evaporative Cooling Air Handling Units and 9 generators (including 1 admin generator).
 The Air Handling Units are modelled in two different ways; namely, with a bushfire filtration module considered, and with a standard filtration module.
+It is not decided at this stage which of the two filtration modules will be used for the Air Handing Units for the data centre development; as such, both have been modelled.
 The modelled scenarios are based directly on documentation provided by LCI regarding realistic worst-case operating scenarios for both filtration module options.